axeld5/arc_transduction/INFERENCE_METHODS.md

 ```

 **How it works:**
-1. Parse the problem structure (examples + test input)
+1. Parse ALL problem structures (examples + test input)
-2. Generate N different augmentation configurations:
+2. Generate N augmentation configurations (shared across all problems):
    - Rotations (90°, 180°, 270°)
    - Flips (vertical, horizontal, both)
    - Color permutations
-3. Apply each augmentation to ALL grids in the problem (examples + test input)
+3. Apply each augmentation to ALL grids in ALL problems
-4. Generate predictions for all augmented problems in ONE batch (efficient!)
+4. **Generate predictions for ALL augmented problems in ONE GIANT batch** (max efficiency!)
-5. Reverse the augmentations on each prediction
+5. Reverse the augmentations on each prediction (skip if reversal fails)
-6. Take the most common (majority vote) answer
+6. Take the most common (majority vote) answer per problem

 **Features:**
 - Test-time augmentation for improved robustness
-- Efficient batch generation (all augmentations in one vLLM pass)
+- **Ultra-efficient batching**: All problems × all augmentations in ONE vLLM pass
-- Automatic augmentation reversal
+- Automatic augmentation reversal with graceful failure handling
-- Majority voting for consensus
+- Majority voting for consensus per problem
+- Skips failed reversals instead of crashing

 **Parameters:**
 - `--num-augmentations N`: Number of augmented versions (default: 30)